tpetrenko2/AD-Domain-Services-Project/README.md

 ![Server Manager Dashboard](server-manager.png)

 ### Bulk User Provisioning
-Verification of the organizational units and user objects created via PowerShell automation.
+Verification of the client and server sitting on one internal network.
 ![Active Directory Users and Computers](ad-users.png)

 ## Lessons Learned